|Contact Campus||Sandy Bay Campus|

 |Telephone||+61 3 6226 7209|

 Ron has 30 years' experience studying the geology of Tasmania, which includes a major contribution to defining the structural elements in Tasmania, and in placing Tasmania in a tectonic setting in SE Australia and Rodinia.
-He has also worked on the relationship between structure and mineralisation in Tasmania, Queensland, Western Australia, Chile and Canada.
-His research contributions are spread across structural geology, metamorphic petrology and thermobarometry, igneous petrology, continent-scale tectonics, and mathematical applications in geology.
+His research contributions are spread across structural geology, metamorphic petrology and thermobarometry, and mathematical applications in geology.

 Since 2005 Ron has concentrated his research in the emerging field of geometallurgy.
 The main focus of his research is using mineralogy and microtexture to predict processing performance in grinding and flotation.
-He has developed a protocol for automated mineral mapping using optical microscopy and is currently developing mapping protocols for a laser Raman microscope.
+He has developed a protocol for automated mineral mapping using optical microscopy.
 This work has been part of the AMIRA P843 and P843A projects in geometallurgy.
+A new interest has been applying image processing to dust recognition.
+He is a Chief Investigator on the proposed ARC Research Hub for Transforming the Mining Value Chain.

 2012 PhD Supervision